The Unitarian Universalist Congregation of Petoskey

 The Building Future CommitteeThe Building Future Committee is in exploratory talks with the folks at the Oden Community Center as to how that building could be a year round home for UUCOP.

 Services Guide Available

 The board has developed a Services Guide to assist leaders in creating their services.
 The guide is available at the following link.
 It includes a possible order of service, suggested readings for Chalice lighting, Chalice extinguishing, and much more.

-Our newly elected officers for 2013-14 are from left to right, Betty Palm, treasurer, since replaced by Gary Nitz; Pan Godchaux, President; Kim Nowack, Vice President; Patricia Hartlep, Secretary; and April Myers, Program.
+Our newly re-elected officers for 2013-14 are from left to right, Gary Nitz treasurer; Pan Godchaux, President; Kim Nowack, Vice President; Patricia Hartlep, Secretary; and April Myers, Program.